vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Source: [Spiral DAO Dashboard](https://spiral.farm/dashboard)

-In addition to smart contract risk and economic risks associated with each underlying protocol, there is a reliance on the 3-of-6 treasury multi-sig to responsibly manage the investment strategies.
+In addition to smart contract risk and economic risks associated with each underlying protocol, there is a reliance on the 3-of-6 treasury multi-sig to manage the investment strategies responsibly.

 ### Smart Contract Risks